openstack/security-doc/security-guide/source/shared-file-systems/share-acl.rst

 .. tip::

-    The RO access level can be helpful in the public shares when the administrator gives read and write (RW) access for some certain editors or contributors and gives read-only (RO) access for the rest of users (viewers).
+    The RO access level can be helpful in public shares when the administrator gives read and write (RW) access for some certain editors or contributors and gives read-only (RO) access for the rest of users (viewers).

 You must also specify one of these supported authentication methods:

 * **ip**.
-Authenticates an instance through its IP address.
+Authenticates an instance by its IP address.
 A valid format is XX.XX.XX.XX or XX.XX.XX.XX/XX.
 For example 0.0.0.0/0.

 * **cert**.
-Authenticates an instance through a TLS certificate.
+Authenticates an instance by a TLS certificate.
 Specify the TLS identity as the IDENTKEY.
 A valid value is any string up to 64 characters long in the common name (CN) of the certificate.